tteeoo/rco/README.md

 # Usage

-rco is a tool that allows you to give your configuration files a nickname, then quickly edit them by running:
+As already mentioned, you can quickly edit your files by running:

 `rco nickname`

-You can load configuration files like this:
+You can load configuration files for editing like this:

 `rco -l nickname /path/to/file "brief description"`

-In turn, you can unload like this:
+In turn, you can unload, and stop tracking them, like this:

 `rco -u nickname`